apache/spark/python/docs/source/user_guide/sql/arrow_pandas.rst

     :dedent: 4

 Note that :meth:`DataFrame.toArrow` results in the collection of all records in the DataFrame to the driver program and should be done on a small subset of the data.
-Not all Spark data types are currently supported and an error can be raised if a column has an unsupported type.
+Not all Spark and Arrow data types are currently supported and an error can be raised if a column has an unsupported type.

 Enabling for Conversion to/from Pandas
 --------------------------------------